bennfocus/codex-cli.el/README.md

 - Launch Codex CLI in a project‑scoped terminal buffer
 - Side window on the right with fixed width
+- Optional focus of the Codex window when shown
 - Send prompt from minibuffer, active region, or any file under the project
 - Smart chunking for large sends with progress messages
 - Optional per‑session preamble injected once